zaus/forms-3rdparty-integration/readme.txt

 == Changelog ==

+= 1.8 =
+* copy service button
+* Ninja Forms are back!
+Can use Ninja Forms plugin v3.0+ again.

 = 1.7.9 =
 * debug message truncation with configure hooks
 * use hook `...debug_truncation` to set field length limits for each section